garimagupta2009/SELF-STRIKE-ALPHA-CREATORS-COUNTERSPELL/README.md

 3.Type Speed
-  In this limited time you have to type certain  words which are random and you have to type them within a certain duration of a time.
+  In this limited time you have to type certain  words which are random and you have to type them within a certain duration of a time and the word will continue to appear until you type it correctly